openvinotoolkit/openvino/docs/dev/dev_doc_guide.md

 ## See also

-Section contains a list of related pages.
+The section contains a list of related pages.
 Example:
  * [OpenVINO™ README](../../README.md)
  * [Developer documentation](../../docs/dev/index.md)